 Your trailer is equipped with LP tank fill valves called "RV Type I Acme" connection.
 The large, green, nylon swivel nut is a right hand thread and is designed for hand operation only.
 The valve features an internal spring-loaded module that will not allow gas to flow from the cylinder until a positive seal has been made at the connection.
-The valve outlet has 1-5/16" Acme threads on the outlet positive seal has been made at the connection.
 The valve outlet has 1-5/16" Acme threads on the outlet exterior and female POL, left-handed threads on its interior.
 This feature allows for connection of the new wrenchless, right-handed, Acme RV connection and still accommodates the standard left-handed POL fittings used for filling propane cylinders.